emma-hendrick/cse210-greed/README.md

-# Robot Finds Kitten
+# Greed
-Simon Carless once described robotfindskitten as "less a game and more a way of life ...
-It's fun to wander around until you find a kitten, at which point you feel happy and can start again".
-I don't think I could have said it better myself!
+Greed is a game about accumulating wealth and power!!
+It's exciting to see how far you can make it without letting your kingdom crumble!

 ---
 ## Getting Started